tri-jet/portfolio-site/README.md

 - Gallery of side projects - with cover image and clicks to link of repo or project.
 - Previous Professional Experience
 - Skills with icons
-- Cover photo or professional images
+- Cover photo or professional images for "hero" image